If you are a current domestic bulk LPG user and wish to switch supplier, please read the information below:

 If you decide to switch then you should contact your existing supplier and/or the new supplier in writing to request that your existing contract is terminated.
 Please be aware that a new supplier is not obliged to accept a new customer and they may have a number of reasons why they cannot offer to supply you.

-Customers who are supplied via a metered estate are also able to request they switch supplier.
-This comes into effect on the 6th November 2009 and will require the switching of not just the supply but also the ownership of the metered estate infrastructure.
+Customers who live on a "metered estate" are also able to request a switch of supplier.
+This has applied since 6th November 2009 and will require the switching of not just the supply but also the ownership of the metered estate infrastructure.

 - Unanimously agree to switch

-If you are a metered estate manager (this is the person that holds the contract with an LP Gas supplier for all the LP Gas that is supplied to the metered estate—often the owner of a holiday park) you can switch as long as you are eligible.
+If you are a metered estate manager (this is the person that holds the contract with an LPG supplier for all the LPG that is supplied to the metered estate - often the owner of a holiday park) you can switch as long as you are eligible.

 To find the details of all metered estate LPG suppliers in your area please visit our supplier search and type in your full post code.
 If you wish to switch then you should contact others who are supplied from the same tank)s) and agree which companies to approach.
 You should then contact your existing supplier in writing to request that your existing contract is terminated.
 Please be aware that a new supplier is not obliged to accept a new customer and they may have a number of reasons why they cannot offer to supply you.

 If you have any other questions, please visit the Competition and Market Authority's website regarding the LPG Market Orders that came into effect in 2009.